 In talking about all these possibilities, we have already touched upon the theme of future growth.
 The numbers show us is all but an absolute certainty.
 Yet what might contribute to this growth, and to what extent might it occur?

-A few things to look forward to are:
+A few things to look forward to being:

 There are, of course, other driving forces and things behind the scenes that are harder to understand or measure.
 Still, if we watch even just a few of the factors or trends listed above, we can see what smartphone manufacturers, app developers, and anyone else involved in the industry can see.
 Even if there are already many smartphones out in the world, there are still more to come, and by meeting regional needs, there is a lot of money to be made and a lot of lives to potentially improve.